epfl-ada/ada-2024-project-adapocalypse/README.md

-## "Her Side Story" - Beyond the Bechdel Test: Studying How Women Are Put Aside in Cinema
+## "MADAME" - Women representation through Movie Director’s lens

 ### Abstract

-Our project examines gender dynamics in cinema through the lens of the Bechdel Test, a metric introduced in 1985 by Alison Bechdel to assess female interaction in films.
-The Bechdel Test requires that a movie feature at least two named women who converse about something other than a man.
-While a simple benchmark, it uncovers significant gender disparities in films.
-This project aims to go beyond the test by exploring how women are represented through character tropes, roles, and narrative functions.
-We focus on how women are often sidelined, reduced to their appeareance, or defined by their relationships with men.
-By analyzing plot summaries and character features, this project identifies trends in female representation, tracking changes across genres and historical contexts.
-Our goal is to uncover patterns of gender representation over time, spark discussions on gender equality, and advocate for more inclusive and balanced storytelling.
+"What do we do now?" : this famous movie quote embodies how much women are discredited and set aside in cinema, often reduced to their appearance, or defined by their relationships with men.
+The MADAME project explores the dynamics of female representation in cinema, focusing on how the gender of a movie director influences the portrayal of women.
+By examining movie genres, character tropes, plot emotions and success, the project investigates how different male and female movie directors depict women.
+Through an in-depth analysis of character attributes and plot summaries, MADAME project identifies trends in gender representation, for both male and female directed movies.
+Readers will follow the story of Madame, who leads the analysis, uncovering insights and sparking discussions on the way male and female directors actually represent women in movies.
+Our work aims to question the rooted stereotypes in film industry to advocate for more inclusive and diverse narratives in film.
+In the end, Madame finds out that female directors depict more women in their movies, though usually using the same clichés as male directors.

 ### Research Questions

-"Her Side Story" will explore the following research questions:

-1. How are women sidelined in movies?
-2. Does gender parity among actors influence a movie's economic performance, ratings, and global reach?
-3. How do character tropes related to women affect their narrative function and presence in films over time?
-4. How does the gender of a movie director influence gender equity in a movie ?
+- How does the **gender of a movie director** influence the portrayal of women in cinema?

-5. What role does the Bechdel Test play in predicting cinematic gender representation, and how does it correlate with mediatic and financial success ?
+- What are the **key female stereotypes** in movies?

+- Are female director **better than men** at depicting women in movies?

 ### Tools, Libraries, and Datasets